-The GoPro HERO5 Black, HERO6 Black, and HERO7 Black have a distinctive twist and pull method to removing their lens port covers.1 The DJI Osmo Action takes a simpler approach with a standard screw twist thread.
+Several of the newer models of GoPro cameras have a distinctive twist and pull method for removing their lens port covers.
+1 The DJI Osmo Action takes a simpler approach with a standard screw twist thread.
 This simpler design has the benefit of encouraging more third-party filter manufacturers to make their filters compatible.

 But the first time you try it, it might feel like it’s not going to budge.
 You might be worried that you’ll break something if you twist it too hard–I was, initially.
 And chances are, it’s precisely at this point that you’ve googled this and the reason you found this page.
 Rest assured, it does come off–it’s just very, very tight.
 Especially the first time you do it.

 But don’t break out the pliers–that risks damaging things.
 A much simpler option is to dig out a rubber band.
 It’s the same old kitchen trick with jar lids that won’t budge.

 Any rubber band will do.
 All you want is for it to add some extra grip.
-Just wrap it around the lens, two or three times if you need to so that it’s reasonably snug, or at least won’t slip when you starting twisting.
+Just wrap it around the lens, two or three times if you need to so that it’s reasonably snug, or at least won’t slip when you start twisting.